aws-samples/eks-workshop-v2/website/docs/gitops/gitops/flux/deploy_application.md

 sidebar_position: 15
 ---

 We have successfully bootstraped Flux on our cluster so now we can deploy an application.
-To demonstrate the difference between GitOps based a delivery of an application and other method we will migrate the UI component of the sample application from using `kubectl apply -k` to being deployed with Flux.
+To demonstrate the difference between GitOps based a delivery of an application and other method we'll migrate the UI component of the sample application from using `kubectl apply -k` to being deployed with Flux.

 First lets remove the existing UI component so we can replace it: